julingc/vaccinations-monitor/README.md

 This is an ETL pipeline to pull daily vaccinations data from [Our World in Data ](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations) and load it into the data warehouse (Google BigQuery).
 This project aims to show the vaccination progress per country/region.

-Check out the [dashboard](https://share.streamlit.io/julingc/vaccinations-monitor/main/vaccinations_app.py) that is built using daily vaccinations data.
+Check out the [dashboard](https://share.streamlit.io/julingc/vaccinations-monitor/main/vaccinations_app.py) which is built using daily vaccinations data.

 ## Architecture